rudrab/MkBiB/README.md

 - [Shadow](http://rudrab.github.io/Shadow/): Icon theme for Gnome desktop

-- [vimf90](http://rudrab.github.io/vimf90/): Firtran plugin for vim
+- [vimf90](http://rudrab.github.io/vimf90/): Change vim to a fortran IDE

 <a name="gsfoot">1</a> : Since `Scholar` does not provide any `api`, results from this method will open in the
   website.
 You have to get the bibtex from the site itself.